-Plant cooling water, seawater, once-through river water, or a closed loop water/glycol system can be used to vaporize cryogenic fluids with these units.
+Plant cooling water, once-through river water, or a closed loop water/glycol system can be used to vaporize cryogenic fluids with these units.

 Water temperatures as low as 45°F (7°C) are used in Thermax designs.
 Since these vaporizers are generally added to an existing water system there are no additional power requirements and consequently significant energy savings.
 In some cases the cooling effect from vaporizing the cryogen can also be used elsewhere in the plant.
 Circulating water vaporizers can be used to vaporize various many cryogens and liquefied gases including nitrogen, oxygen, argon, CO2, ammonia, chlorine, LNG, ethylene and many others.